noddde

 Aggregates have a simple routing mechanism: every command carries a targetAggregateId that identifies which instance should handle it.
 Sagas don't have this luxury.
 Events carry domain data, not a "target saga ID" -- and different bounded contexts name their correlation fields differently.
 The Order aggregate calls it orderId, the Payment aggregate calls it referenceId, and the Shipping aggregate calls it customerReference.
 They all refer to the same correlation ID, but each context uses its own naming convention.

-The associations field is a map keyed by event name.
-Each entry is a function that receives the narrowed event type and returns the saga instance ID:
+The on field is a map keyed by event name.
+Each entry has an id function that receives the narrowed event type and returns the saga instance ID, and a handle function that receives the event, current state, and infrastructure.
+Whether the entry is inline or extracted, the shape is the same:

 },

-Inside each association function, event is narrowed to the specific event type for that key -- not the full union.
+Inside each on entry, event is narrowed to the specific event type for that key -- not the full union.
 This means you get full IntelliSense on the event payload, and TypeScript will catch it if you try to access a field that doesn't exist on that specific event type.
+When using InferSagaOnEntry, this narrowing is enforced by the type annotation itself.

 Why different field names?